 The PGCE with QTS however, will certainly open you up to more opportunities worldwide, if that is what you’re looking for.
 This is because it is a more internationally recognised qualification.
 It gives a grounding in the theory of education and lets you engage with research on the topic.

 If you want to become a teacher in a state school after completing a PGCE, you need to make sure it also offers QTS.
 A PGCE-only course means you’re not fully qualified to teach within a state school but you could teach in other environments, such as in adult education.

 There are courses out there that only provide QTS or only PGCE, whereas some provide both.
 Which one you choose is up to you.

-Luckily, the Leeds SCITT course offers QTS upon successful completion of the course, with the option to also obtain a PGCE.
+Luckily, the Leeds SCITT course offers a PGCE with QTS upon successful completion of the course.
 This gives you the best of both, if you feel up to the challenge.